 Transgender Day of Remembrance

-The Transgender Day of Remembrance (TDOR), held annually in November 20th, is a day in which groups across the world hold vigils to remember those that have been brutally murdered simply because of their gender identity.
+The Transgender Day of Remembrance (TDOR), held annually on November 20th, is a day in which groups across the world gather to remember those that have been brutally murdered due to anti-transgender hatred or prejudice.
+During this time, we also recognize the disproportionate impact of this violence on trans women of color.

 - Sample opening remarks